Columbus Youth Foundation

 Grant Application Instructions

 The Columbus Youth Foundation has one grantmaking deadline per year.
-The application deadline is the first working day of January each year and decisions for grant awards are typically announced at the end of May.
+The application deadline is January 10.
+The online application will be accessible by December 1, and decisions for grant awards are typically announced by the end of May.

 For those unfamiliar with the Foundation’s application process, you are encouraged to attend one of the Grant Opportunity Open House events that are held throughout the year.
 These events provide an opportunity for nonprofit organizations to meet the staff managing grant processes for Supporting Foundations and The Columbus Foundation.
 View Workshops & Deadlines for specific dates.